ClydeFrog04/ClydeFrog04/README.md

 - I began my coding adventure in high school when I discovered ti-basic.
 The programming language on TI graphing calculators!
 - In my non coding time I enjoy playing hockey, drumming, hiking, or relaxing with my cat at home.

-# Some of my favorite technologies to work with:
+# Some of my favourite technologies to work with:
 - TypeScript/JavaScript
 - Java
 - c#